-The Melbourne Convention and Exhibition Centre this week played host to the Australia-Japan High Level Group discussions on Energy and Minerals, a workshop that provides an opportunity for business and government from both countries to discuss, review and advance various coal technologies.
+The Melbourne Convention and Exhibition Centre this week played host to the Australia-Japan High-Level Group discussions on Energy and Minerals, a workshop that provides an opportunity for businesses and governments from both countries to discuss, review and advance various coal technologies.

 As was the case when ECT attended this event last year, considerable focus was placed on the importance of brown coal, with several speakers highlighting Victoria's world-class reserves.

 Japanese government leaders from METI, NEDO and JCoal, were in attendance, as were leaders from Australia's Federal and State government departments and organisations, including the CSIRO.
 Key to the discussion were representatives from private organisations, including Kawasaki, Mitsubishi Heavy Industries, the Australian Coal Association and Brown Coal Innovation Australia.